pmichaillat/unemployment-gap/README.md

 ## License

-The content of this repository is licensed under the terms of the MIT License.
+This repository is licensed under the [MIT License](LICENSE.md).

 ## Related code

-+ [Python version of this code](https://github.com/smxzehvb/unemployment-gap/tree/main/python) – Written by Sarah Charlton.
++ [Python version of this code](https://github.com/smxzehvb/unemployment-gap/tree/main/python) - Written by Sarah Charlton.
 All the paper's results are presented in Jupyter Notebooks.